Schengen Visa Guide for Indian Passport Holder

-Being frequent travelers to Europe, we have received tons of questions about getting a Schengen Visa.
+Being a frequent traveler to Europe, I have received tons of questions about getting a Schengen Visa.
 It’s quite expected.

 - What is a Schengen Visa?